Tournée Européenne 2013

-Tournée Européenne 2013 was the tenth concert tour by Canadian singer Celine Dion.
+Tournée Européenne 2013 was the eleventh concert tour by Canadian singer Celine Dion.
 The tour was organized to support the highly successful fourteenth French-language and twenty-fourth studio album Sans attendre (2012), which has sold more than 1.5 million copies worldwide.
+It also served as initial promotion for Dion's then recently released English album Loved Me Back to Life (2013), since she incorporated a few songs from this album to the concert's setlist.
 It was Dion's first dedicated Francophone tour since the D'eux Tour in 1995–1996.
 With only ten concerts performed, it was also the shortest tour of Dion's career.
 Overall, the tour grossed an estimated $20 million from nine shows in Europe.
 The tour would also mark as the final concert tour for the majority of Dion's longtime touring band members consisting of musical director Claude "Mego" Lemay, guitarist André Coutu, keyboardist Yves Frulla, bassist Marc Langais, and violinist Jean-Seb Carré.